“In a few months, his name will be up in lights on Broadway. Kong ... the Eighth Wonder of The World!”

 “No, Jimmy.
 It's not.”

 But Peter Jackson doesn't just want to blister the eyes with roaring visuals.
 He knows that the power of the story is the relationship between Ann and her simian suitor.
 It's not a romance, however.
-I mean, even in a Troma film, that would be unthinkable.
+I mean, even in a Troma film, that would be unthinkable, wouldn't it?
 But, the resonance of these two disparate and lonely souls coming together to enrich one another's solitary and unfulfilled existence is wonderfully evoked and charmingly detailed.
-The scene of Ann trying to appease her mighty captor with some impromptu clifftop vaudeville would have been laughable but for the desperate power and comical beauty it possesses, which is completely acceptable and, in essence, necessary to portray their fledgling kinship.
+The scene of Ann trying to appease her mighty captor with some impromptu cliff-top vaudeville would have been laughable but for the desperate power and comical beauty it possesses, which is completely acceptable and, in essence, necessary to portray their fledgling kinship.
 The top of the world moment when the two look out upon a captivating sunset has a primal sensitivity that belies morality, logic or even the blatant absurdity of the situation.
 Ann coming to realise that she needs Kong in order to survive isn't quite as clear cut a motivation for the good-time gal now.
 After the punishing V-Rex skirmish, there is a palpable sense that the two have now become a team, with a mutual understanding and a growing respect for each other.
 When Kong scoops her up and places her on his shoulder, the two ploughing through the jungle, listen to James Newton Howard's score as it wails out a post-battle lament, signifying the doom that inevitably overshadows the pair.
-Despite all the amazing and heartrending visions on display in the three-hour cut of the movie, this one brief shot seems to symbolise their bond more than any other.
+Despite all the amazing and heart-rending visions on display in either cut of the movie, this one brief shot seems to symbolise their bond more than any other.
 The later scene in Manhattan when the two go ice-skating shouldn't really work, either.
 Yet we can allow it because it is the last moment of joy that the pair will share.
 Again, Howard's score cradles the situation with a tenderness and beatific bliss, keeping all potential daftness locked out of the scenario.
 But the next moment that I find utterly heart-stopping just has to be that of Kong reaching what we all know will be his final destination.
 Of course he will head for the highest ground.
 Without giving us the flashback that director of the '76 version John Guillermin thought necessary in order to show the similarity between the World Trade Centre and Kong's volcanic domain, Jackson lets the towering building's obvious familiarity to the Ape King go unsaid, and somewhat understated, even visually.
 But when Kong, fleeing from the rickety gun-carts and artillery pursuing him, makes that leap and begins his ultimate ascension, there is an instance of keening despair that, even thinking about it now (although having the soundtrack playing as I write this obviously helps) just chokes the breath in my throat.
 This sad inevitability is actually the film's trump card.

 We've seen this moment before.
 In this film I mean, not just the other versions.
 Jackson makes a clever symmetrical repeat of the mountaintop rescue of Ann by Jack Driscoll.
 On both occasions, Kong is thwarted and withheld from his companion by winged demons and the machinations of mankind, his fate turning full circle.
 He “must've known what would happen,” as one bystander will later say.
 Or is he just a “dumb animal” as another will smugly claim?
 Of course he knows what he is doing.
 It's in the eyes again, you see.
 Just look at the resignation in them when he spies the planes coming around against the last sunrise he will ever look upon.
 After this flicker of recognition, I knew that Jackson had understood Kong implicitly, all along.
 There's a weary expression, and a fateful snarl ... but there's no surprise.
 This new Kong, the last of his noble and ferocious kind, knew as well as we all did that he would only be coming down from such a lofty perch the hard way.
 And such a gesture as this makes the painful climax somewhat easier to take, I feel.
 Still, it's in the little victories that Kong has even now - swatting a biplane from the air and watching it crumple as it falls from the sky, his desperate death-defying catch as Ann's stricken ladder gives way, the momentous long-distance image of his roaring defiance atop the Empire State Building as the squadron closes in again - that have you cheering, praying that the pre-ordained won't happen.
 It's cinema's most iconic climax, a wrath and thunder finale that Peter Jackson and Weta ensure is even more exhilarating, powerful and tragic than you've ever seen it before.